 - Thoroughness and transparency in everything we do

 - Step-by-step guidance throughout the immigration process

-To schedule a consultation with our lawyer in San Francisco, please call us today at (415) 761-2732.
+To schedule a consultation with our family-based green card attorney in San Francisco, please call us today at (415) 761-2732.

 To file a petition for your parents to obtain green cards, you need to be a United States citizen and be at least 21 years old.
 Green card holders are not able to petition their parents to permanently reside in the United States.

 In addition to numerous documents such as:

 You will also need to fill out and file Form I-130.

 Then, U.S. Citizenship and Immigration Services (USCIS) will contact you to let you know whether or not your petition was approved.